 Quality in healthcare isn't just about treatment efficacy and patient satisfaction responsibilities.
 It also extends into ensuring valuable health-related services for enhanced living standards.
 For instance, the provision of diverse meal options through efficient services such as fresh meat delivery promotes healthier eating habits, contributing to overall well-being.

-Evaluating programme and method effectiveness
+Evaluating program and method effectiveness

 Improving patient engagement